greena13/react-hotkeys/README.md

 By default, all key events that originate from `<input>`, `<select>` or `<textarea>`, or have a `isContentEditable` attribute of `true` are ignored by `react-hotkeys`.

 If this is not what you want for your application, you can modify the list of tags using the `ignoreTags` [configuration option](#Configuration) or if you need additional control, you can specify a brand new function using the `ignoreEventsCondition` [configuration option](#Configuration).

+## Allowing hotkeys and handlers props to change

+For performance reasons, by default `react-hotkeys` takes the `keyMap` and `handlers` prop values when `<HotKeys>` components are focused and when `<GlobalHotKeys>` components are mounted.
+It ignores all subsequent updates to their values when these props change.

+If you need the ability to change them while `<HotKeys>` are still in focus, or while `<GlobalHotKeys>` are still mounted, then you can passe the `allowChanges` prop, permitting this behaviour for the particular component.

+If you need to do this for all your `<HotKeys>` and `<GlobalHotKeys>` components, you can use the `ignoreKeymapAndHandlerChangesByDefault` option for the [Configuration API](#Configuration).
+This should normally never be done, as it can have significant performance implications.

 ## Configuration